influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

 Environment variable: `INFLUXDB_RETENTION_CHECK_INTERVAL`

 -----

-### Shard precreation settings `[shard-precreation]`
+## Shard precreation settings

+### `[shard-precreation]`

 Controls the precreation of shards, so they are available before data arrives.
 Only shards that, after creation, will have both a start- and end-time in the future, will ever be created.
 Shards are never precreated that would be wholly or partially in the past.

 #### `enabled = true`

-Enables the shard pre-creation service.
+Enables the shard precreation service.

 Environment variable: `INFLUXDB_SHARD_PRECREATION_ENABLED`

 #### `check-interval = "10m"`

-The interval of time when the check to pre-create new shards runs.
+The interval of time when the check to precreate new shards runs.

 Environment variable: `INFLUXDB_SHARD_PRECREATION_CHECK_INTERVAL`

 #### `advance-period = "30m"`

-The default period ahead of the endtime of a shard group that its successor group is created.
+The default period ahead of the end time of a shard group that its successor group is created.

 Environment variable: `INFLUXDB_SHARD_PRECREATION_ADVANCE_PERIOD`

 -----

+## Monitor settings

-### Monitor settings `[monitor]`
+### `[monitor]`

 By default, InfluxDB writes system monitoring data to the `_internal` database.
 If that database does not exist, InfluxDB creates it automatically.
 The `DEFAULT` retention policy on the `internal` database is seven days.
 To change the default seven-day retention policy, you must [create](/influxdb/v1.6/query_language/database_management/#retention-policy-management) it.

 For InfluxDB Enterprise production systems, InfluxData recommends including a dedicated InfluxDB (OSS) monitoring instance for monitoring InfluxDB Enterprise cluster nodes.